 Motorcycle Laws at Sturgis to be Aware of

--Every motorcycle must be equipped with at least 1 but no more than 2 headlamps.
+-Every motorcycle must be equipped with at least one, but no more than two headlamps.

 -The handlebars of a motorcycle must be no higher than the shoulder height of the person operating the motorcycle.

--All persons under the age of 18 must wear motorcycle safety helmets that are approved by the Department of Transportation.
+-All persons under the age of eighteen must wear motorcycle safety helmets that are approved by the Department of Transportation.

 -A person riding in an enclosed cab attached to a motorcycle does not have to wear a safety helmet.

--Motorcycles must have at least 1 tail lamp, which when lighted emits a red light visible for a distance of 500 feet.
-A motorcycle may display a blue light of up to 1-inch diameter as part of the motorcycle's rear brake light.
+-Motorcycles must have at least one tail lamp, which when lighted emits a red light visible for a distance of 500 feet.
+A motorcycle may display a blue light of up to one-inch diameter as part of the motorcycle's rear brake light.

--Motorcycle helmets are required for riders under 18 years of age.
+-Motorcycle helmets are required for riders under eighteen.

--65 mph on secondary highways except where posted.
-75 mph on interstate except where posted
+-65 mph on secondary highways except where posted and 75 mph on interstate except where posted.